 - A monitoring sheet of your daughter’s progress is sent home termly

-- Learning log reviews will take place termly and you will be invited to attend.
+- Reviews will take place termly and you will be invited to attend.

 - During Parent’s evening individual subject teachers will suggest support strategies for you to access at home.

-- During each learning log review ideas to support you daughter will be explained and modelled
+- During each review ideas to support you daughter will be explained and modelled

 - Outside agencies may offer ideas of how to support your daughter in school and at home.